-To date, we have devoted a substantial portion of our efforts and financial resources to the development of our first diagnostic test, CyPath[®] Lung.
-As a result, since our inception in 2014, we have generated no revenue from sales of the CyPath[®] Lung test and have funded our operations principally through private sales of our equity or debt securities.
-We have never been profitable and, as of March 31, 2022, we had total negative working capital of \$12.8 million, including \$11.7 million of convertible notes, and an accumulated deficit of approximately \$30.0 million.
+To date, we have devoted a substantial portion of our efforts and financial resources to the development of our first diagnostic test, CyPatf Lung.
+As a result, since our inception in 2014, we have funded our operations principally through private sales of our equity or debt securities.
+In the second quarter of 2022, we started to recognize revenue from sales of the CyPath Lung test by our licensee, Precision Pathology.
+We have never been profitable and, as of June 30, 2022, we had total negative working capital of \$13.4 million, including \$11.1 million of convertible notes, and an accumulated deficit of approximately \$30.1 million.
 We expect to continue to incur significant operating losses for the foreseeable future as we continue the development of our diagnostic tests or therapeutic products and advance them through clinical trials.

-In the fourth quarter of 2021 and the first quarter of 2022, the Company raised an additional \$2.4 million through the sale of bridge notes that are convertible into the Company's Common Stock at the time of an initial public offering (an "IPO"), or at the noteholder's option, at \$4.20 per share, adjusted to reflect any stock split, stock dividend or other similar change in the Common Stock.
+In the fourth quarter of 2021 and the first quarter of 2022, the Company raised an additional \$2.4 million through the sale of bridge notes.
+In August 2022, the Company issued an additional \$0.3 million from the sale of bridge notes from related parties.
+The bridge notes are convertible into the Company's Common Stock at the time of an initial public offering (an "IPO"), or at the noteholder's option, at \$4.20 per share, adjusted to reflect any stock split, stock dividend or other similar change in the Common Stock.
 The bridge notes bear interest at six percent (6%).
 Additionally, each noteholder received a warrant to purchase one share of Common Stock based on the investor's bridge note principal balance investment.
 The warrants have a five-year term at an exercise price equal to \$5.25 per share.
 With one exception, the convertible bridge notes were amended in May 2022 to have a maturity date of August 31, 2022.
-The maturity date of one convertible bridge note with a principal amount of \$100,000 was not extended and has been repaid in full.
+The maturity date of one convertible bridge note with a principal amount of \$100,000 was not extended and has been repaid in full

 In July 2022, all but six of the bridge notes with an aggregate principal amount of \$325,000 were further amended to have a maturity date of October 31, 2022.
 As consideration for the maturity-date extension, each noteholder received a warrant to purchase that number of shares of Common Stock equal to the quotient obtained by dividing the principal amount of such holder's note by 10.5 at an exercise price equal to \$5.25 per share of Common Stock, representing 50% warrant coverage on the principal amount of the note.
-In connection with the sale of our convertible bridge notes, our Placement Agent will be paid commissions of nine percent (9.0%) and will be issued the Placement Agent's Warrant to purchase 29,464 shares of Common Stock.
+In connection with the sale of our convertible bridge notes, our Placement Agent was paid commissions of nine percent (9.0%) and was issued the Placement Agent's Warrant to purchase 29,464 shares of Common Stock.
 The Placement Agent's Warrant will have substantially the same terms as the warrants issued to our noteholders but will have an exercise price per share equal to 120% of the initial Offering Price of one Unit in this Offering.